JasonLee-cp/JasonLee-cp.github.io/_posts/dev/python/2022-02-06-Iterator_generator.md

 ---
 layout: post
-title: "[Python] What really is the iterator and generator?"
+title: "What really is the iterator and generator?"
 subtitle: "modern javascript, 생성자 new"
 categories: dev
 tags: python